The Best Sourdough Discard Graham Crackers Recipe

 Then cut along the width into fourths.

-There will be 24 crackers total.
+There will be 24 crackers total on the pan.

 The size of your crackers will impact the bake.
 You can make your own shapes or designs, just keep in mind that smaller crackers bake more quickly.